samblake/lolcommits/README.md

 lolcommits takes a snapshot with your webcam every time you git commit code, and archives a lolcat style image with it.
 Git blame has never been so much fun.

+Modified for windows.
 For full details see the [official github](https://github.com/mroth/lolcommits/).

 ## Installation